tobek/laminae/14-nnp.md

 #### Extent in Space

-TODO(replace Sigil and Outlands and spire with Soblei)[]
+TODO(replace Sigil and Outlands and spire and EVERYTHING with Soblei)[]

-To be clear, the ____[Cartography] doesn't reflect only the prime material plane.
+To be clear, the ____[Cartography] doesn't reflect only cardinal worlds.
 It holds everything---the Inner and Outer Planes, the Astral and the Ethereal, wildspace, the Hinterlands, all of it, even the Far Realm.
 The one exception, perhaps, is Sigil.
 Tableau of the Outlands are plentiful (notably, magic is not suppressed in tableau there) from which of course you can see Sigil atop the infinite Spire.
 But since the Spire is infinitely tall, there seems no way to reach Sigil.
 Must it be there, if it can be seen, replicated in total detail, holding all its secrets?
-For the slim price of overcoming this plane's natural hazards, we could explore the City of Doors at leisure, unmolested by the Lady or her servants!
+For the slim price of overcoming this lamina's natural hazards, we could explore the City of Doors at leisure, unmolested by the Lady or her servants!

 If Sigil is here, why have all attempts to reach tableau there failed?
 One theory is that the giant torus visible from the Outlands is not actually Sigil, which itself resides in some pocket demiplane.
 This wouldn't directly explain the lack of Sigil tableau, but would allow for the apparent visibility of Sigil from tableau of the Outlands without Sigil's interior being accessible, while some other explanation must be found for while Sigil alone is missing.